oozdal/heart-attack/README.md

 To enhance the dataset, I would suggest adding features such as existing medical conditions (diabetes, hypertension, previous heart conditions), medication details post-heart attack, lifestyle factors (smoking, alcohol, diet, exercise), genetic information, and relevant biomarkers (troponin levels, BNP, CRP).
 Enriching the dataset with these factors could significantly improve the accuracy of predictive models for forecasting patient survival rates post-heart attack.

+# Usage, Deployment & Streamlit User Interface

+The application is deployed and accessible at: [Two-year Survival Predictor Application (After Heart Attack)](https://heart-attack-j6dh.onrender.com/)

+Warning: Free Instance Spin-Down Delay

+Please note that the free instance provided by Render may experience spin-down due to inactivity.
+This could result in delays of 50 seconds or more when processing requests.
+Please be patient while your web browser tries to load the page.